EPICS-synApps/support/docs/synApps.md

-1. Setting up the IOC (vxWorks) Ensure that `$(EPICS_BASE)/bin/<arch>/caRepeater` gets run when your workstation boots.
-If you have no way of doing this, you can run it manually or put the command in your .login file.

-    Setup your host system to work with the EPICS processor.
-See the *VxWorks Programmer's Guide* if you have a copy.
-Here's what we do (on a Sun workstation):

-    - Add a user named `<vx_username>` with the password `<vx_password>`.
-The user has nothing in its home directory, and very few privileges.
-    - Connect an ethernet cable to the processor.
-    - Setup the workstation to use a serial port at 9600 baud.
-Connect a serial cable from the workstation to the VME processor's "Console" port.
-    - Start up an "xterm" on the workstation and type
+1. Setting up the IOC

+    **Linux soft IOC (typical deployment):**

+    Most synApps IOCs are deployed as Linux soft IOCs.
+The __xxx__ module includes a `softioc/` directory with scripts for running the IOC under `procServ` or `screen`.
+To start the IOC:

     ```
-    cu -lttya
+    cd xxx/iocBoot/iocxxx
+    ../../bin/linux-x86_64/xxx st.cmd.Linux
     ```

-        (On some workstations we must type "`cu -lcua/a`".)
-This gets the xterm communicating with the crate processor.
-    - Turn the crate on.
-The crate processor says "Press any key to stop auto-boot..." and a number counting down from 7.
-Pressing a key gets the prompt "\[VxWorks Boot\]:"
-    - Type "p" to see the current boot parameters, type "c" to change them.
-Here are sample boot parameters
-    ```
-            boot device          : dc
-            processor number     : 0
-            host name            : <server>
-            file name            : /usr/local/vxWorks/T222/mv2700-asd1
-            inet on ethernet (e) : xxx.xxx.xxx.xxx:fffffe00
-            inet on backplane (b):
-            host inet (h)        : xxx.xxx.xxx.xxx
-            gateway inet (g)     :
-            user (u)             : <vx_username>
-            ftp password (pw) (blank = use rsh): <vx_password>
-            flags (f)            : 0x0
-            target name (tn)     : iocxxx
-            startup script (s)   : /home/server/USER/epics/xxx/iocBoot/iocxxx/st.cmd
-            other (o)            :
-        ```

-    See `support/xxx/iocBoot/ioc*/bootParms` for other processor types.
-If your VME processor has mount access to an 'APSshare' NFS file server, you can specify the 'file name', above, as "/APSshare/vw/T222/mv2700-asd1".
-2. Display files synApps includes hundreds of display files intended for use with the EPICS display manager, MEDM, and translations of those files that work with CSS-BOY and caQtDM.
-Other EPICS display managers exist, and I once did a mass automated translation of MEDM display files to the EDM display manager's file format, using software developed by others.
-This translation was only partially satisfactory, but we don't have the resources to do the job better or more generically.
-In this documentation, I'll limit attention to MEDM display files.
+    The `softioc/` directory provides additional scripts for managing the IOC as a service.
+Ensure that `caRepeater` is running on the host (it is started automatically by most Channel Access clients).

+    **vxWorks IOC:**

+    For vxWorks-based VME IOCs, see [vxWorks Configuration](vxWorks.html) for boot parameter setup, serial console configuration, and NFS file system requirements.

+2. Display files

+    synApps includes display files in several formats: `.ui` files for caQtDM, `.bob` files for Phoebus, `.adl` files for MEDM, and `.opi` files for CSS-BOY.
+The caQtDM `.ui` files are the primary, actively tested display files.
+Phoebus `.bob` files are also well-supported.
+The MEDM `.adl` files are the original display files from which the others were translated, but MEDM itself is now a legacy tool.
 3. Fitting synApps to an application This happens in the user directory.
-Generally, you must tell "EPICS" what hardware is in your crate, and what addresses, interrupt vectors, etc. you have set your hardware to use.
-(See support/xxx/documentation/vme\_address.html for a list of suggested values.)
-You also must specify which motors any slit, table, monochromator, etc., control software is to use.
+Generally, you must tell the IOC what hardware it will control and how to communicate with it.
+You must specify which motors any slit, table, monochromator, etc., control software is to use.
 If you use serial or GPIB, you must match port names to hardware devices, set serial-port parameters, and specify GPIB addresses.
-For any IndustryPack modules, you must specify the IP carrier and slot into which you've loaded those modules.

     __Overview__